Jonathan Dickinson State Park is big, wild and full of adventure. It’s time you planned a visit to enjoy these seven

 There are 12 cabins.
 The smaller units have a maximum capacity of four in two queen beds, one of which is a sleeper-sofa.
 Cabins 6 and 7 sleep six.

-The “cabins” are actually miniature trailers with less than 300 square feet of space, although they do have well-equipped, complete kitchens and small bathrooms with tubs.
+Most of the “cabins” are actually miniature trailers with about 300 square feet of space, although they do have complete kitchens and small bathrooms with tubs.
 The units come with linens plus heat and air conditioning.
 They are beautifully situated in a shady grove of pine trees near the Loxahatchee River.
 Price: $80 a night in summer; $95 in winter.
-After visiting and staying in the cabins I wrote this story, which will give you more details.
+Here’s a Florida Rambler story on the Jonathan Dickinson State Park cabins.

 Historic tidbits about Jonathan Dickinson State Park